X-LANCE/Mobile-Env/docs/task-definition-en.md

 The child event nodes are defined by a message containing only a `oneof` field.
 The available fields are:

-+ `id` - Expects a 32-bit interger as the reference to a virtual event's id.
++ `id` - Expects a 32-bit interger as the reference to an id of a virtual event or event source.
 + `event` - Expects a new `EventSlot` message as the definition of the child event.

 ##### Definition of the Transformation

-A group of Python statements can be offered through the `transformation` property to process the signals applied by the child nodes.
+A group of Python statements can be offered through `transformation` property to process the signals applied by the child nodes.
 The statements will be executed by `exec` sequentially.
 In the statements, the input from the child nodes can be referenced as the variable `x` and the processing result is expected to be stored in the variable `y`.
 The transformation defined in `transformation` in an `OR` nodes will be applied to the inputs from the